keploy/community-blog/cmh36231l000302jigsfydkqv.md

 **Difficult to achieve full test coverage:** Complex code paths, conditional statements, and deeply nested logic make it difficult to write all the test case scenarios and achieve comprehensive full coverage.

 These issues ultimately slow down the rate of development, increase cost, and reduce quality; however, it is possible to overcome these obstacles and challenges by doing regular refactoring, coding modularly, consistently testing code, and using automated code analysis tools to give feedback.

-Taking steps to manage complexity up front results in a more efficient development cycle, greater tool maintainability, and more reliable software releases.
+**When Should You Worry?**

+There is no universal “bad” code complexity number.
+Instead, teams should watch for rising trends, frequent regressions, slowing test cycles, and increased onboarding time - all strong indicators that code complexity is becoming a risk.

 ## **How to Reduce Code Complexity?**